 Overview & Criteria

-- Agencies may apply to implement evidence-based teen pregnancy prevention programs, teen sexual violence prevention programs, or both.
+- Agencies may apply to implement evidence-based teen pregnancy prevention programs, teen sexual violence prevention programs, human trafficking prevention programs or more than one.

 - Agencies may apply for up to $50,000 one-time per year.